Scale customer reach and grow sales with Handle chatbot

 • CAC is the client acquisition cost.

-• MC is the total marketing cost.
-This includes all the money spent on marketing and promotional activities to attract new customers.
+• MC is the total marketing cost, encompassing all expenses on marketing and promotional activities.

 • CA is the number of clients acquired.